-Too Proof State of the Control of th
+Too Proof State of the Proof State of the St

 Date: The date, in the format as chosen in the Date Format drop-down menu.

 Date Format: The format of the date (eg. DD/MM/YYYY or MM/DD/YYYY and so on).
 Time: This can be edited in the same way as the Date, or set to update automatically.